devopsgroup-io/catapult/README.md

 ### Forcing www ###

-Forcing www is generally software specific, unlike forcing the https protocol, which is environment specific and driven by the `force_https` option.
+Forcing www is generally software-specific, unlike forcing the HTTPS protocol, which is environment-specific and driven by the `force_https` option.
 To force www ([why force www?](http://www.yes-www.org/)), please follow the respective guides per `software` below.

 For `software` that does not have specific documentation, please follow this generic `.htaccess` approach http://stackoverflow.com/a/4958847/4838803